Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Introduction

-Eq.~\eqref{eq:Pedersen} admits an interpretation where $J_\ell^2\left(\frac{V_{\rm{g}}}{\hbar\omega} \right)$ can be seen as the probability of electron excitation by $\ell$ photon absorption where the energies of the occupied electronic states extend up to $\mathcal{E}_F \rightarrow \mathcal{E}_F+\ell \hbar \omega$ ($\mathcal{E}_F$ stands for the Fermi energy).
-In this way, one arrives at another approximation (below we will refer to it as two-step model) often used to explain the experimental data where (i) absorption of $\ell$-photons results in the non-equilibrium energy distribution of excited (hot) electrons, and (ii) an electron tunnels from an initial state within this non-equilibrium distribution through the static potential barrier \cite{PhysRevLett.103.257603,STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024, MULLER_REVIEW}.
-Using adjustable parameters allows one to describe the experimental data \cite{STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024} \textit{a priori} without limitation to the pulse duration, as well as to incorporate transport and relaxation of excited electrons in solids and thermionic emission \cite{Light_STM_Muller22}, as broadly discussed nowadays in connection with plasmon-induced chemistry \cite{TagliabueGiulia2018, Dubi2019,Schirato2023,Khurgin2024,TagliabueGiulia2024,Stefancu2024}.
-This said, the electron transport appears within the two-step model as an incoherent process, while a number of recent experiments report on coherent control of electron transport in narrow metal junctions and of electron emission from metal surfaces \cite{GargScience2020,maier2025STM2color, davidovich2025STM2color,PhysRevLett.117.217601,Paschen2017, DienstbierPaschenHommelhoff,PhysRevLett.126.137403,Dienstbier2023, Goulielmakis_Nature2023}.
+Eq.~\eqref{eq:Pedersen} admits an interpretation where $J_\ell^2\left(\frac{V_{\rm{g}}}{\hbar\omega} \right)$ can be seen as the probability of electron excitation by $\ell$ photon absorption.
+As a result of the $\ell$ photon absorption, the energies of the occupied electronic states extend up to $\mathcal{E}_F+\ell \hbar \omega$ ($\mathcal{E}_F$ stands for the Fermi energy).
+In this way, one arrives at another approximation often used to explain experimental data where (i) absorption of $\ell$-photons results in a non-equilibrium energy distribution of excited (hot) electrons, and (ii) an electron tunnels from an initial state within this non-equilibrium distribution through the static potential barrier \cite{PhysRevLett.103.257603,STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024, MULLER_REVIEW}.
+Using adjustable parameters allows one to describe the experimental data \cite{STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024} \textit{a priori} without limitation in the pulse duration, as well as to incorporate transport and relaxation of excited electrons in solids and thermionic emission \cite{Light_STM_Muller22}, as broadly discussed nowadays in connection with plasmon-induced chemistry \cite{TagliabueGiulia2018, Dubi2019,Schirato2023,Khurgin2024,TagliabueGiulia2024,Stefancu2024}.
+This said, electron transport appears within this approach as an incoherent process comprising sequence of two steps.
+This is while a number of recent experiments report on coherent control of electron transport in narrow metal junctions and of electron emission from metal surfaces \cite{GargScience2020,maier2025STM2color, davidovich2025STM2color,PhysRevLett.117.217601,Paschen2017, DienstbierPaschenHommelhoff,PhysRevLett.126.137403,Dienstbier2023, Goulielmakis_Nature2023}.